lucadonnoh/eigenda/inabox/README.md

 make run-inabox
 ```

-to stop the eigenda services run the following command:
+to stop all the services run the following:
 ```
 make stop-eigenda-services
 ```